Affiliation and Language

 Cellular Phones and Photography

-To honor the kedushah (holiness) of our sacred space and shared experience, we ask that members and guests please shut off cellular phones and other hand-held devices before entering the synagogue.
+To honor the kedushah (holiness) of our sacred space and shared experience, we ask that members and guests please silence cellular phones and other hand-held devices before entering the synagogue.
 For the same reason, we ask that members and guests not take photographs during services without advance approval of clergy.

 Some members and guests are sensitive to scents, especially during “allergy season.”
 For the health and comfort of all, we ask that members and guests kindly refrain from wearing perfume and cologne.